APPLY TO BE A Department OFFICER 2023/24

 Develop essential transferable skills through training and ongoing support; including meeting skills, policy development, negotiation, problem-solving, team working, volunteer management and communication skills.

-Be one of the first to find out what is going on in your School and become familiar with senior University staff.
+Be one of the first to find out what is going on in your Department and become familiar with senior University staff.

 Help to make things better for your fellow classmates and students in general.
 BE THE CHANGE!